 anthracite and semi-anthracite coal fields (shown in yellow) are located in the Valley and Ridge province of Pennsylvania and Virginia, where burial underneath ancient mountains formed in Africa-North America collision created extra heat/pressure

 Source: USGS Open-File Report OF 96-92, Coal Fields of the Conterminous United States

 The early colonists were aware of coal, but chose to use wood as their fuel.
 As historian Robert Beverley noted in 1705:3

+The first coal mined in Virginia came from the Richmond basin.
 From Chesterfield County south of Richmond, coal was carried on rails in mule-pulled carts to Manchester and Richmond.
 Later, mules were replaced by locomotives fueled by wood.
 The small size of that Midlothian coal field limited its importance to the local market.
 Richmond and Petersburg grew economically because of manufacturing supported by James River and Appomattox River waterpower, more than from coal brought out of Midlothian.

 The coal fields of the Valley and Ridge physiographic province (including the Dora coal field in Rockingham County) had value, but were too small to support large-scale industrialization.
 Managers of iron furnaces in the Valley and Ridge province relied upon locally-produced charcoal, created from partially-burned wood, until after the Civil War.

 Theoretically the iron producers west of the Blue Ridge could have imported coal from eastern Virginia.
 However, transportation costs made use of Triassic Basic coal from the Midlothian mines infeasible.
 It would have been too expensive to purchase coal from the Richmond-area mines, ship the coal up the James River on the canal boats, and finally haul the coal by wagon to furnaces in the Shenandoah Valley or in the Great Valley south of the James River.